+Monitoring of operational testing and the recording of all critical performance parameters has become a requirement in MIL-STD-810H.
 Operational testing has been a part of MIL-STD-810 since Revision C in 1975.
 It refers to testing the item in a manner that represents service use as documented in the mission profile.

-Successive revisions have placed more stringent requirements on this mode of testing.
+Successive revisions of this Department of Defense standard have placed more stringent requirements on this mode of testing.
 Monitoring of operational tests is one such requirement.
-Requirements as specified in Revision G change 1 Part 1, paragraph 5.10 reads as follows:
+Requirements as specified in Revision G change 1 Part 1; paragraph 5.10 reads as follows:

 “Performance check.
 Monitoring and recording of test item’s critical performance parameters is required before and after all tests.
 Monitoring of performance parameters is not required during non-operational tests such as storage and transportation.
 Monitoring of performance parameters during operational tests is strongly suggested.

 Revision H has changed the wording of the last two sentences of that paragraph to:

 “ Monitoring and recording of the critical performance parameters during operational tests is required.
 If unable to monitor during operational tests, obtain test sponsor approval prior to the start of testing and document rationale in the test report.”

 Environmental testing has the capability of inducing intermittent failures in equipment.
 Detection of these failures is critical in Developmental Testing and Evaluation to ensure a product’s capabilities during field testing and deployment.
 These increased requirements call for a more diligent approach to the design and planning of monitoring equipment used in operational testing.

 Designing, building, and programming the required (off chamber) equipment requires time and resources.
 Monitoring equipment should be capable of detecting recording and capturing intermittent failure conditions.
 It should then notify test personnel of failures.
 It should record all critical functions and exercise the Unit Under Test (UUT) to simulate in service operation.